← Back

 A Tale of a Table

-the thing that I didn’t like is that in form action you can’t really get the response or a nice error handler that’s when I had to wrap the regular react form with my own form
+the one thing that bugged me is that with server actions you can’t easily get the response back or handle errors cleanly so I wrapped the regular react form with my own:

 import { useCallback } from 'react';